aai-institute/pyDVL/docs/40-influence.rst

     - Explain how the methods differ
     - Add example for ``TwiceDifferentiable``

-The influence function is a method to quantify the effect (influence) that each training point has on the parameters of a model, and by extension on any function thereof.
+The influence function (IF) is a method to quantify the effect (influence) that each training point has on the parameters of a model, and by extension on any function thereof.
 In particular, it is possible to estimate how much each training sample affects the error on a test point, making the IF really useful for understanding and debugging models.
 It is in a sense similar to, and